Skip to contents

 Value

-A data frame of gene sets with one gene per row.
+A tibble (a data frame with class tibble::tbl_df) of gene sets with one gene per row.

 Details